damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Discretionary Bonuses

-1. Every now and then, individual team members really shine as they go above and beyond their regular responsibilities and tasks.
+1. When individual team members go above and beyond their regular responsibilities to achieve outstanding results.
-   * We recognize this through the #thanks channel, and sometimes also through a discretionary bonus.
+   * We recognize their accomplishments on the #thanks channel and, on occasion, by awarding a discretionary bonus.
-   * Managers can recommend their team members to the CEO for a $1,000 bonus.
+   * Managers can recommend their direct reports to the CEO for a $1,000 (or local currency equivalent) bonus.
-   * On team call, the manager announces the “who” and “why” of the bonus; and the "why" should be tied to our [values](#values).
+   * Once approved, the manager announces the “who” and “why” on the next team call.
+The "why" must be directly related to our [values](#values).
-   * The manager should follow the following [process](https://about.gitlab.com/handbook/people-operations/sop/#processing-changes) to request the change in BambooHR.
-People Ops should _confirm_ when the approval has been processed, back to the manager.
+   * Managers should adhere to the following [process](https://about.gitlab.com/handbook/people-operations/sop/#processing-changes) to submit a request to add the discretionary bonus award in BambooHR.
+People Ops will _confirm_ when the transaction has been processed.
-1. If you think you are meeting the requirements for another title, want to change jobs within the company, or think your growth should be reflected in your compensation please feel free to discuss with your manager.

 ### Referral Bonuses